 Games and compatibility

 However, some big-name games are supported, such as Fortnite, which basically works just like the Xbox.
 If you've played Fortnite on a console you can probably move straight over to playing on a mobile device with the Kishi.
-There's a slight learning curve, but you'll soon be up and running and you'll get used to using a mixture of button and touch controls, although we'd say it's a little harder on mobile than on the big screen.
+There's a slight learning curve, but you'll soon be up and running and you'll get used to using a mixture of button and touch controls, although we'd say it's a little harder on mobile than on the big screen and natually, if you're on Android you'll be able to install Fortnite, those on iOS can't.

 For other games you'll have to look to the Razer Kishi app that will boost your discovery.
 If you're considering buying the controller, then the app is the place to start, because it lists the games that are compatible, which will offer the best experience.